Rustamid dynasty: Rise

 In 777, Abd al-Rahman ibn Rustam, an Ifriqiyan-born convert to the Ibadi movement of Persian origin and one of the four founders of the imamate, was elected Imam; after this, the post remained in his family, a practice which the Ibadiyya justified by noting that he came from no tribe, and thus his election as imam would not favour the domination of one Ibadi tribe over the others.
+Initially, ibn Rustam received financial assistance from the Kharijites of Basra.

 The new imamate was centered on the newly built capital of Tahert (or Tahart), near present-day Tiaret.
 Several Ibadi tribes displaced from Tunisia and Tripolitania settled there and strong fortifications were built.
 Al-Bakri mentions that after the establishment of Tahert, tribes within the area congregated around the vicinity of Tahert as the town was conceived of as a military base of the Imam and leader of the Ibadi tribes.
 The town was surrounded by a strong wall, it had a fortress, a commercial center, regular supply of water, gardens of fruit and vegetables and it was foremost a religious and economic center of the region.
 It eventually became a center along the caravan trade route to the Near East, this economic prosperity resulted in the later settlement of non-Ibadite Muslims and Christians.

+By the turn of the ninth century, the Rustamids controlled much of the central Maghreb and its territory streched until Tlemcen in the west.
+However, its area contracted to Tahert and the area surrounding it by the 880s.
+Despite this, the spiritual authority of the Rustamid imams extended beyond its territory, as Kharijite tribes recognized their authority in the Aurès and Zab—areas nominally under Aghlabid rule—as well as Jabal Nafusa.

-The Rustamids fought the Kairouan-based Aghlabids of Ifriqiya in 812, but otherwise reached a modus vivendi; this displeased Ibādī tribes on the Aghlabid border, who launched a few rebellions.
-The Rustamids established positive relations with the Midrarid dynasty of Sijilmasa and the Umayyads of Cordoba.
+In 812, Imam Abd al-Wahhab ibn Abd al-Rahman supported the Huwara in their siege of Tripoli, which was held by the Aghlabids.
+They reached a modus vivendi; this displeased Ibādī tribes on the Aghlabid border, who launched a few rebellions.
+Aghlabid Emir Abdallah ibn Ibrahim made peace with the Rustamids by ceding Tripolitania.
+Eventually, the Rustamids' authority was recognized by the Ibadis of southern Tunisia, Djerba, Wargla, and the Sufrites of Sijilmasa.

+The Rustamids established positive relations with the Midrarid dynasty of Sijilmasa and the Umayyads of Cordoba, but were attacked by the Idrisid dynasty of Fez in 789 or 790.
+During Abu al-Yazqan's reign, the Rustamids recognized the suzerainty of the Umayyads.